Johnlon/integrated-circuit-tester/README.md

 NB: The high level voltage on the Zif socket is approx 4.8v.

 NB.
 This whole thing is probably over engineered and/or under engineered, but it does work as I built it.
 I suspect that cheap IC identification devices on eBay probably don't bother with series protection resistors at all and almost certainly can't detect tri-state devices - but I could be wrong.
 Leaving out either of these features would be a big simplification but I wasn't happy with the omitting short circuit current limiting resistors, which seem advisable when running the device in circuit identification mode where the software has no idea what's in the socket.

+NB.
+Worst case CMOS output resistance about 50Ohms http://www.ti.com/lit/an/scla007a/scla007a.pdf

 Software
 ========